News & Insights

 On December 12, 2024, the New Jersey Senate Environment and Energy Committee advanced the “Climate Superfund Act,” a bill moving through the New Jersey Legislature which, if enacted, would impose liability on certain fossil fuel companies for certain damages caused by climate change.
 The bill also establishes a program within the New Jersey Department of Environmental Protection (“NJDEP”) to collect and distribute compensatory payments.
 The bill was originally introduced in the New Jersey Senate as S-3545 on September 12, 2024, by Senator John McKeon.
 An identical bill sponsored by Assemblyman John Allen as A-4696 is also pending in the New Jersey General Assembly.

-In the News 1 result
+In the News 2 results

 In the News